 For example, if you have 300 original Forms 1042-S, they must be filed electronically.
 However, if

 Caution!
 Whether you file electronically or on paper, do not file duplicates of information returns that you are not amending.
-Duplicate filing may cause penalty assessments.
+Duplicate filing may cause penalty notices and assessments.

 Failure to File Electronically